chaosraine/codge/src/site/notes/20-29 🌀 Draíocht/23 Herbs and Gardening/Elder.md

 No flowers, no berries.
 In the new house I intend to plant plenty of it.

 Be careful with identifying Elder, as there are different varieties and only some are safe to consume.
 In general, elderberries should be cooked before consuming and the seeds strained out. *Sambucus nigra* or European elderberry is the best known species, though the subspecies [*S nigra canadensis*](https://plants.ces.ncsu.edu/plants/sambucus-canadensis/) and *[S nigra caerulea](https://landscapeplants.oregonstate.edu/plants/sambucus-nigra-subsp-cerulea)* aka *S mexicana* are native to North America.
-Sidenote that the blue berries on the latter are *beautiful.*
+Sidenote that the blue berries on the latter are *stunning.*

 ![Picture of an Elder bush with a mostly empty cluster of berries in the foreground|400](https://i.imgur.com/UggpMuf.jpg)